armcknight/armcknight.com/blog/_posts/2024-04-10-laws-we-never-voted-in.md

 - Hanlon's Razor: never attribute to malice that which can be adequately explained by ignorance
   - Bonhoeffer's corrolary: Stupidity is a more dangerous enemy of the good than malice
 - Sagan standard: extraordinary claims require extraordinary evidence
+- Chesterton's fence: reforms should not be made until the reasoning behind the existing state of affairs is understood

 # Economic